reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

 {{% image alt="Spring Initializr" src="images/posts/spring-webflux/spring_initializr.png" %}}

 We have added the *Spring Reactive Web* dependency, *Spring Data Reactive MongoDB* to reactively connect to MongoDB, *Lombok* and *Spring DevTools*.
-The use of Lombok is optional, as it's a convenience library that helps us reduce boilerplate code such as getters, setters and constructors, just by annotating our entities with Lombok annotations.
+The use of Lombok is optional, as it's a convenience library that helps us reduce boilerplate code such as getters, setters, and constructors, just by annotating our entities with Lombok annotations.
 Similar for Spring DevTools.

-#### Data Model
+### Data Model

 Let’s start by defining the `User` entity that we will be using throughout our implementation: